aws/aws-sdk-js-v3/clients/client-evs/README.md

 AWS SDK for JavaScript Evs Client for Node.js, Browser and React Native.

-<p>Amazon Elastic VMware Service (Amazon EVS) is a service that you can use to deploy a VMware Cloud Foundation (VCF) software environment directly on EC2 bare metal instances within an Amazon Virtual Private Cloud (VPC).</p> <p>Workloads running on Amazon EVS are fully compatible with workloads running on any standard VMware vSphere environment.
+<note> <p>Amazon EVS is in public preview release and is subject to change.</p> </note> <p>Amazon Elastic VMware Service (Amazon EVS) is a service that you can use to deploy a VMware Cloud Foundation (VCF) software environment directly on EC2 bare metal instances within an Amazon Virtual Private Cloud (VPC).</p> <p>Workloads running on Amazon EVS are fully compatible with workloads running on any standard VMware vSphere environment.
 This means that you can migrate any VMware-based workload to Amazon EVS without workload modification.</p>

 ## Installing